 “All things are number.” — Pythagoras (582 BCE - 496 BCE)

-As a result, two questions haunted me for a long time:
+But this view left me with two questions that troubled me for a long time:

-Today, however, I have changed my mind: I regard the world itself as a mathematical fact, on a par with certainties such as
+Today, however, I have come to think differently.
+I now regard the world itself as a mathematical fact, comparable to truths such as these:

-The Riemann Hypothesis itself remains unproven, yet Hardy (1914) and Hardy & Littlewood (1921) showed that infinitely many zeros lie on Re(s)=1/2.
-Thus the statement “infinitely many zeros line up on one straight line” is a solid mathematical fact.
+The Riemann Hypothesis has not yet been proven.
+However, Hardy in 1914, and Hardy and Littlewood in 1921, showed that infinitely many zeros lie on the line Re(s) = 1/2.
+In that sense, the statement that infinitely many zeros line up on a single straight line is already a mathematical fact.

 The Universe is an enormous direct product of representations of symmetry groups.
 It's hard to say it any more strongly than that.

-I suspect the universe may literally be the direct product of representations of those 26 sporadic simple groups.
+I suspect that the universe may, quite literally, be a direct product of representations of the 26 sporadic simple groups.

-Mathematical facts are also location‑free; there is no need to ask “Where are they?”
+Mathematical facts are also independent of location.
+There is no need to ask where they exist.

-Imagine a state with no time, no space, no matter—before the birth of the cosmos.
-The only thing that could exist there is mathematical fact.
+Imagine a state with no time, no space, and no matter: a state before the birth of the cosmos.
+The only things that could exist in such a state would be mathematical facts.

-Among those facts might even be sentient beings who understand that their own world is a mathematical fact—a striking self‑reference.
+Among those facts, there might even be sentient beings who understand that their own world is itself a mathematical fact.
+This is a striking kind of self-reference.

-To close, here is a 1983 passage by the physicist Freeman Dyson:
+To close, here is a passage written in 1983 by the physicist Freeman Dyson:

 I have a sneaking hope, a hope unsupported by any facts or any evidence, that sometime in the twenty first century physicists will stumble upon the Monster group, built in some unsuspected way into the structure of the universe.